Chaitalykundu/Core-Subject/DBMS/01-Introduction.md

 ## DBMS

-- DBMS is a software used to create, manipulate or delete database
+- DBMS is a software application used to create, manipulate or delete database

+- It provides an organized way to interact with databases and ensures data consistency, security, and integrity.

 &nbsp;